Eschatologue/CM_wiki/docs/spells/description/core/level-5.md

 **Components:** V
 **Duration:** Concentration, up to 1 minute

 You teleport up to 60 feet to an unoccupied space you can see.
-On each of your turns before the spell ends, you can use a **:rsc-b: Bonus Action**{ .rsc } to teleport in this way again.
+On each of your turns before the spell ends, you can use a **:rsc-b: Bonus Action**{.rsc} to teleport in this way again.

 > **Classes:** Sorcerer, Warlock, Wizard